Brig Gen Edward Phelka

-General Phelka earned his private pilot license in 1998 and is a commercial, multi-engine and instrument-rated Certified Flight Instructor, CAP Cadet Orientation Pilot and CAP Check Pilot Examiner with over 1,600 flying hours.
+General Phelka earned his private pilot license in 1998 and is a commercial, multi-engine and instrument-rated Certified Flight Instructor, CAP Cadet Orientation Pilot and CAP Check Pilot Examiner with more than 1,800 flying hours.
 Outside of CAP, he spent 15 years in leadership roles within the airline and software industries, and currently works as a Certified Flight Instructor and Corporate Pilot.

 General Phelka holds a bachelor’s degree from the University of Michigan at Ann Arbor, with major fields of study in economics and the German language.

 He and his wife, Dr. Amanda Phelka, have two children, Daniel and Katie.